-But even if your employer doesn't offer salary sacrificing, you may be able to claim tax deductions on some insurance premiums.
-Income protection premiums are generally tax deductible.
+But even if your employer doesn't offer salary sacrificing, you may be able to claim tax deductions for income protection insurance premiums.
+Income protection premiums for insuring against a loss of your income should generally be tax deductible.

 Each policy allows you to tailor your cover to suit both your, and your family's needs and help secure their financial security – now there's nothing taxing about that!